Lumi-supercomputer/LUMI-EasyBuild-contrib/easybuild/easyconfigs/n/NCO/README.md

   * The EasyBuilders recipe claims ESMF is needed but it is nowhere linked into the code so that dependency is omitted.

+### 5.0.6 for CPE 21.12

+  * Does not yet work.
+There are crashes in Cray BLAS.